Organic cashmere: why is a kimono so expensive — and so precious?

 more gently, more slowly, more consciously.

-A way to bring calm where everything is moving too fast.
+A way to bring calm where everything moves too fast.

-A piece that warms without being heavy-handed, that lasts without being intrusive.
+A piece that warms without weighing, that lasts without imposing.